Explaining Neural Scaling Laws

-\subsection{Related Works}
+\subsection{Related works}

-There have been a number of recent works demonstrating empirical scaling laws \cite{hestness2017deep, kaplan2020scaling, rosenfeld2020a, henighan2020scaling, rosenfeld2020predictability} in deep neural networks, including scaling laws with model size, dataset size, compute, and other observables such as mutual information and pruning.
-Some precursors \cite{ahmad1989scaling, cohn1991} can be found in earlier literature.
+There have been a number of recent works demonstrating empirical scaling laws \citep{hestness2017deep, kaplan2020scaling, rosenfeld2020a, henighan2020scaling, rosenfeld2021predictability} in deep neural networks, including scaling laws with model size, dataset size, compute, and other observables such as mutual information and pruning.
+Some precursors \citep{ahmad1989scaling, cohn1991} can be found in earlier literature.
 Recently, scaling laws have also played a significant role in motivating work on the largest models that have yet been developed \citep{brown2020language, hoffmann2022empirical}.

-There has been comparatively little work on theoretical ideas \cite{sharma2020neural} that match and explain empirical findings in generic deep neural networks across a range of settings.
-In the particular case of large width, deep neural networks behave as random feature models \cite{nealthesis, lee2018deep, matthews2018, Jacot2018ntk, lee2019wide, Dyer2020Asymptotics}, and known results on the loss scaling of kernel methods can be applied \cite{spigler2020asymptotic, bordelon2020spectrum}.
-During the completion of this work \cite{hutter2021learning} presented a solvable model of learning exhibiting non-trivial power-law scaling for power-law spectra in later versions.
+There has been comparatively little work on theoretical ideas \citep{sharma2020neural, bisla2021theoretical} that match and explain empirical findings in generic deep neural networks.
+In the particular case of large width, deep neural networks behave as random feature models \citep{nealthesis, lee2018deep, matthews2018, Jacot2018ntk, lee2019wide, Dyer2020Asymptotics}, and known results on the loss scaling of kernel methods can be applied \citep{spigler2020asymptotic, bordelon2020spectrum}.
+Though not in the original, \cite{bordelon2020spectrum} analyze resolution-limited dataset size scaling for power-law spectra in later versions.
 The decay of test error in ridge regression under certain settings has been studied in prior work, including \citep{caponnetto2007, steinwart2009, fischer2020}.